azagniotov/codahale-aggregated-metrics-cloudwatch-reporter/README.md

 ### Defaults

-The Reporter provides all the same options that the [GraphiteReporter](http://metrics.dropwizard.io/3.1.0/manual/graphite/) does.
-By default:
+The Reporter uses the following defaults which are `not` configurable at this stage:

 - There is no prefix on the Metrics
 - Rate metrics are in `TimeUnit.Seconds`